siusoon/The-Spinning-Wheel-of-Life/README.md

 # The Spinning Wheel of Life
 The project explores the micro-temporality of data streams by speculating a notable cultural icon.
 Instead of having an animated gif, A throbber is redesigned with which it spins as the machine receives data and stores them in a buffer for immediate retrieval.
-It yeilds an usual and unstable spinning which is subject to the live networked condition.
+It yields an unusual and unstable spinning which is subject to the live networked condition.

 (Beyond the negative connotations of waitings, frustrations and annoyance, how might we reflect on a throbber, also known as the spinning wheel of death, that has become a cultural object and used commonly in contemporary software culture?)